-Postnuptial agreements (“postnups” as they are commonly known) are contracts made between a married couple, after their wedding ceremony has taken place.
+Postnuptial agreements (“Postnups” as they are commonly known) are entered into by married couples after their wedding ceremony has already taken place.

-Understandably, people who are getting married or who are already married do not want to consider the possibility that their marriage may end.
+Understandably, people who are getting married or who are already married do not like to think that their marriage may end.
 However, there are those who take a pragmatic approach and agree to detail in a document how their finances shall be dealt with in the event they were to go their separate ways.

-Furthermore, more people are getting married in later life, when they have each built up wealth prior to their relationship.
-They may want their grown-up children to receive their wealth, without the fear of it passing automatically to their new spouse should the marriage fail.
+Many people marry in later life, when they have built up wealth prior to their relationship.
+They may have already experienced a relationship breakdown and don’t want to experience the same uncertainty and turmoil again, regarding the division of finances.
+They may also want their children from a previous relationship to receive their wealth, without the fear of it passing automatically to their new spouse.

-Family lawyers appreciate that many people consider Postnups and Prenups to be unromantic and that they put a dampner on the marriage.
-However, if people realised just how emotionally draining and expensive a separation without one can be, it may encourage them to seriously consider having one drawn up.
+When people realise just how emotionally draining and expensive a separation without one can be, they are often encouraged to seriously consider having one drawn up.

-A marriage is a contract between two people, so a contract setting out their position in relation to finances should be at least considered.
+It is worth remembering that a marriage is already a contract between two people, so a contract setting out their position in relation to finances makes a lot of sense and should at least be considered.